Italy reopens to US leisure travelers on COVID-tested flights

 For those planning a visit, check out The Catholic Traveler’s Guide to Rome and The Catholic Traveler’s Guide to Packing.

-The Catholic Traveler is only possible because of my generous Patrons.
-Please consider supporting my work with Patreon or Venmo.
-Thank you! 🤍
+The Catholic Traveler is only possible because of my generous supporters.
+Please consider supporting my work through Patreon or Substack, or a one time tip through Venmo. 🤍